 - How long do Bulladors live?

-Where do Pitbull Lab Mix dogs come from?
+Pitbull Lab Mix Origins?

 The Pitbull originated from crossing Bulldogs with Terriers back in the 1800s.
 Two common types of Pitbull breeds are the American Pitbull Terrier and the American Staffordshire Terrier.
 Breeds used for fighting, bullbaiting a ratting.